vegaprotocol/documentation/versioned_docs/version-v0.72/concepts/vega-chain/proof-of-stake.md

 <Topic />

 Vega networks use the ERC20 token VEGA for staking.
 Staking requires the combined action of associating VEGA tokens (or fractions of a token) to the Vega staking bridge contract; and using those token(s) to nominate one or more validators.

-### Epochs
-An epoch is a time period during which staking changes can be announced and then implemented.
-Changes that are announced in one epoch will only be executed in the following epoch (excepting ['un-nominate now'](#un-nominate-now)).
-The length of an epoch is <NetworkParameter frontMatter={frontMatter} param="validators.epoch.length" hideName={true} />.

 ## Nominating validators
 Using tokens to nominate validators keeps the decentralised network functioning.

 Tokenholders can nominate validators to encourage a diverse set of reliable nodes running the network, and to give the community the opportunity to disincentivise and/or remove bad validators.
 Tokenholders who nominate validators are also eligible for rewards.

-When a tokenholder chooses a validator (or validators) to nominate with their tokens, the amount is immediately subtracted from their available balance, and is used at the start of the next epoch to actively nominate those validator(s).
+When a tokenholder chooses a validator (or validators) to nominate with their tokens, the amount is immediately subtracted from their available balance, and is used at the start of the next [epoch](./network.md#epochs) to actively nominate those validator(s).

 ### Spam protection: nominations
 There are two [spam pretection](./network#spam-protection) measures related to nominating validators.